 A Complete Legal Education—Yet So Much More

 Your legal education at Catholic University’s law school offers precisely the right balance, combining vital skills that every lawyer must possess with an exhilarating degree of self-directed study.
-At every turn, Catholic Law’s approach to legal education can be summarized with three words: Practical, Focused, and Connected, also referred to as the CUA Law Advantage.
+At every turn, Catholic Law’s approach to legal education can be summarized with three words: Practical, Focused, and Connected, also referred to as the Catholic Law Advantage.
 This combined with a strong sense of service and being located in the nation’s capital make Catholic Law a legal education experience that will allow you to grow both professionally and as an individual.

 Our innovative first-year curriculum consists of eight required courses that emphasize the doctrinal basics, giving students a solid foundation in substantive areas of the law.
 Notably, two of our first-year courses, Civil Procedure and Contracts, include new practicum components.
 In Civil Procedure, students are asked to draft motions, pleadings, or other litigation documents to integrate learning experience with legal doctrine.
 In Contracts, students are asked to draft or negotiate contracts or engage in other skill exercises that emphasize statutory construction.